sakshamsri4/next_gen_udyam/docs/activity_log.md

     - Proper state management is crucial for navigation components
     - Deprecated API calls should be updated for better performance
     - Placeholder routes allow for incremental development

+## [2024-07-29]
+- Fixed Bottom Navigation Tab Views:
+  - **Issue Description**:
+    - The search, resume, and profile tabs were all showing the same home screen content
+    - Each tab should have its own different screen with different use cases
+    - The resume and profile routes were using DashboardView as a temporary placeholder
+    - Users were confused by seeing the same content on different tabs

+  - **Working Solution**:
+    - Created a new ResumeView with placeholder content:
+      - Added basic UI with upload and view resume buttons
+      - Implemented proper styling with NeoPOP design elements
+      - Added responsive layout for different screen sizes
+    - Created ResumeController and ResumeBinding:
+      - Added basic controller with placeholder methods
+      - Created proper binding with dependency registration
+    - Updated app_pages.dart to use the correct views:
+      - Changed profile route to use the existing ProfileView
+      - Changed resume route to use the new ResumeView
+      - Updated bindings to match the correct controllers
+      - Maintained proper middleware configuration

+  - **Benefits**:
+    - Each tab now shows different content appropriate to its function
+    - Improved user experience with distinct screens for each tab
+    - Better navigation flow throughout the application
+    - Proper separation of concerns with dedicated views and controllers
+    - Foundation for future development of resume management features

+  - **Lessons Learned**:
+    - Always ensure each navigation tab has its own dedicated view
+    - Use placeholder views with relevant content when features are not yet implemented
+    - Maintain consistent navigation patterns throughout the app
+    - Update route configurations when new views are created
+    - Document navigation changes in the activity log for future reference